 Each session will be interactive.
 You will engage in simulations and complete short writing exercises tailored to the actual work you are doing in chambers.

-Guest speakers will occasionally visit the class, including judges, practitioners, in-house counsel, government attorneys, and former law clerks.
+Guest speakers will occasionally visit the class, including judges, practitioners, government attorneys, and former law clerks.
 You will spend the summer following a real pending federal case, and take a class field trip to see it argued.

 The course also includes several fun and interesting field trips to points of interest from the Library of Congress to the U.S. Supreme Court.
-For example, students have toured the Supreme Court of the United States, the FBI, Quantico, the Watergate Hotel, the U.S. Capitol, and the White House as part of the course.
+For example, students have toured the Supreme Court of the United States, the FBI, Quantico, the U.S. Capitol, and the White House as part of the course.

 You will also enjoy informal lunch meetings with federal judges and a federal clerk of the court.
-You will meet and mingle with federal prosecutors, in-house counsel, government attorneys, and attorneys at prominent D.C. law firms.
+You will meet and mingle with federal prosecutors, government attorneys, and attorneys at prominent D.C. law firms.

 As part of the course, we pair you with one or more Wake Forest University School of Law alumni living and working in the Washington, D.C. area, who will mentor you throughout the summer.
 In addition, you will have multiple opportunities to network with D.C.
 Demon Deacons at happy hours, baseball games, and other events.